Russell Proud

 - All-minilm-l12-v2 is likely superior to ELSER

-At the end of the day, there is only so much you can do with measuring results programmatically, the proof is in the pudding as they say.
+At the end of the day, there is only so much you can do with measuring results programmatically; the proof is in the pudding, as they say.
 With strong indications like we have above (and more than we undertook as part of this work), the customer will take the work and implement an A/B test.
-They then measure the performance of each search term via click through rates, click position, conversions and zero result search terms and other internal metrics and continually refine.
+They then measure the performance of each search term via click-through rates, click position, conversions, and zero result search terms and other internal metrics and continually refine them.

 Reference Articles